Components

 Show Dialog

-To show a dialog window make sure that it has a data-dialog-id="unique-id" attribute with unique value.
-Then add data-dialog-action="open" and data-dialog-id="unique-id" attributes to any element.
+To show a dialog window make sure that it has a data-dialog-id="unique-id"

 You can also open dialog with JS code.
-Just call the $('.dialog[data-dialog-id=unique-id]').slidesDialog('open');.
+Just call the $('.dialog[data-dialog-id=unique-id]').slidesDialog('open');

 <!-- Buttons to show dialog -->